evanx/config-transform-docker/README.md

 -e limit='3' \
 -e output='json' \
 ```
-which can then be cut and paste e.g. into a bash script for `docker run`
+where the properties have merely been reformatted with `-e` suitable for `docker run`

 Optionally use `prepend` and `append`
 ```